 You need to follow the process accurately if you want the insurer to settle your health insurance claim.

-to cost of premium in the long run.
-You must also check total number of claims that has been processed and settled by your potential insurance provider.
+to the cost of premium in the long run.
+You must also check the total number of claims that have been processed and settled by your potential insurance provider.
 A bigger ratio, however, does not always mean that the company is good.
 Sometimes, a small company may also have a CSR of more than 90%.
-But such a company may not be able to handle large volume of claims, if it comes to that.
-That is the reason you need to check their solvency ratio along with health insurance claim settlement ratio.
-Together, this figure will give you overall rating of the company.
+But such a company may not be able to handle the large volume of claims if it comes to that.
+That is the reason you need to check their solvency ratio along with the health insurance claim settlement ratio.
+Together, this figure will give you an overall rating of the company.

 Keep these factors in mind when you are buying a health insurance policy.